 5/8″ Countersink Bit

-Why on earth do I countersink or chamfer the deck side of the skins?
+Why do I countersink/chamfer the deck side of the skins?

 #1 This practice does a lot to prevent gelcoat crazing.
 By feathering the edge of the gelcoat, through the use of countersink bit, you are now a lot less likely to start a crack or craze mark in the gelcoat.
 Gelcoat is an un-reinforced product and because of this its prone to cracking.
 Sharp right angle holes are a good place for these cracks to begin when you tighten the deck hardware and potentially flex the substrate.
 Beveling the edge of the hole or feathering it limits the ability of the crack to begin or start.
 This is why you often see holes drilled into plate glass that will have beveled or rounded edges too.

 #2 By creating a bevel or countersunk recess in the surface of the deck the Bed-It tape has a cavity to fill.
 Without a bevel the hardware would compress the sealant to about 1/64th of an inch thick after the fasteners are tightened.
 Marine sealants do have some flexibility but not as much as you would guess.
 Follow me for a moment; Let’s say you have a marine sealant that has a rating of 400% elongation before break on a 1/64″ thick joint.
 Simple math shows you that 400% of 1/64″ is only 1/16″ of total allowable joint movement before a joint failure or leak starts.
 In the case of a stamped stainless steel stanchion base, 1/16″ is not much allowable movement before failure.